Kir-Antipov/mc-publish/README.md

 #### modrinth-featured

-Indicates whether the version should be featured on Modrinth or not.
+Set to `true` to feature the version on Modrinth; `false` otherwise.
+Default value is:

 ```yaml
 modrinth-featured: true